There is Nothing Special about a Refund: Gilman v. Dalby, 61 Cal. App. 5th 923 (2021).

-An attorney named Gilman sued various people associated with the Dreyer, Babich personal injury law firm of Sacramento.
+An attorney named Gilman sued various personal injury attorneys associated with the Dreyer, Babich firm of Sacramento.
 Gilman lost that action (Gilman v.
-Dalby) in the trial court, but paid the Dreyer, Babich attorneys and appealed.
+Dalby) in the trial court, paid attorneys' fees, then appealed.
 On appeal, the judgment was reversed and remanded.

 On seeing the published decision, judgment creditors Phillips et al. (who had obtained judgments against Gilman in a different action, Gilman v.
 Sweeney), filed and served lien notices in Dalby.

 With the case back in the trial court, Gilman privately approached the Dreyer, Babich attorneys and asked that they repay him the money he had paid under the now-reversed judgment.
 If they did, he said, he would voluntarily dismiss his suit.
 The Dreyer, Babich attorneys, apparently confident they would win on remand, refused.